awsdocs/aws-amplify-console-user-guide/doc_source/environment-variables.md

 1. When connecting a branch to a new app, in the **Configure build settings** step of the wizard, choose **Create new environment**, and enter the name of your backend environment\.
 The following screenshot shows the Backend deployments section of the Amplify console with **backend** entered for the backend environment name\.
 ![\[Screenshot of the Backend deployments section in the Amplify Console.\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/amplify-newenvironment-1.png)

-1. To enable social sign-in, set environment variables for the new backend environment, expand the **Advanced settings** section in the build settings configuration wizard.
+1. Expand the **Advanced settings** section in the build settings configuration wizard and add environment variables for social sign-in keys.
 For the list of Amplify system environment variables that are available by default, see the table in [Amplify Console environment variables](#amplify-console-environment-variables) (For example, *AMPLIFY\_FACEBOOK\_CLIENT\_SECRET*)

 **Connecting a branch to an existing app**